 According to project management statistics, the number one challenge in managing projects is attempting to run too many of them at once.
 To avoid this, you have to decide which projects to move forward with and which to put on hold.

-Project prioritization helps you make the right choices and ensures you don’t discard valuable projects, and helps you stay organized with multiple projects at hand.
+Project prioritization helps you make the right choices, ensures you don’t discard valuable projects, and helps you stay organized with multiple projects at hand.

 Why is project prioritization important?

 Project prioritization enables you to direct your project resources and your best efforts toward high-priority projects.
 It also ensures an important project isn’t left buried under a bunch of low-impact projects.

 Some of the biggest benefits of project prioritization are: